 successful toss with fewest misses possibly being used to break tie scores.

-athletic events at the games.
+supporting the athletic events at the games.